amellalalex/weenyterm/docs/ssh.md

 tabs will die if your network connection is interrupted.

-Take a look at [the multiplexing section](multiplexing.md) for an alternative configuration that connects to a remote wezterm instance and preserves your tabs.
+Take a look at [the multiplexing section](multiplexing.md) for an alternative configuration that connects to a remote weenyterm instance and preserves your tabs.

 The [ssh_backend](config/lua/config/ssh_backend.md) configuration can